borkdude/boot-bundle/README.md

 > It's just data - Rich Hickey

-`boot-bundle` is a lightweight library without any external dependencies.

 ## Why
 You have many projects with overlapping dependencies.
 You don't want to repeat yourself.